DaveCThompson/HUE9000/docs/PROJECT STRUCTURE.md

---- START OF FILE PROJECT_STRUCTURE.md ---
+---
+file: PROJECT_STRUCTURE.md
+---

-# HUE 9000 Project Structure (REFACTOR-V2.3 - SSR-V1.0 Update)
+# HUE 9000 Project Structure (REFACTOR-V2.3 - XState Update)

 This document outlines the file and directory structure for the HUE 9000 project, emphasizing modularity and a clear separation of concerns.